ryanstwrt/FRIDGe/docs/source/Assembly.md

 # Assemblies

-There are two types of assemblies that can be built in FRIDGe; smear and fuel assemblies.
+There are two types of assemblies that can be built in FRIDGe: smear and fuel assemblies.
 Both types of assemblies are created using YAML files and can be found in `fridge/data/assembly`.

 ## Smear Assemblies

-Smear assemblies are used to create an single-region homogenous assembly.
+Smear assemblies are used to create an assembly with axially variable homogenous regions.
 This type of assembly is ideal for creating pure coolant assemblies, reflectors, or neutron shields.
 The variables for creating a smear assembly can be seen in Table 1.
+Figure 1 shows the layout of the smear assembly.

 Table 1.
 Variables for Smear Assembly YAML file.